-Gauntlets with metal plates were mentioned first in the last decade of the XIII century.
-Before it, gloves were made of leather soaked in wax and were reinforced by iron, steel or brass plates.
-The construction of brigandine gauntlets of this period were similar to the way the coat of plates was made.
-Steel plates were fixed upon the durable fabric or leather.
-Also they were placed between two layers of cloth.
-Approximately since 1340 years steel plates on such gloves have become larger.
-But at the same time their quantity gets smaller.
-Brigandine type gauntlet was found in the Visby bury in Gotland, Sweden.
-It has a large knuckle shaped plate and smaller narrow plates.
-Finger scales overlapped each other.
-The cuff is made with steel linear bands.
+Gauntlets with metal plates were first mentioned in the last decade of the XIII century.
+Before this, gloves were made of leather soaked in wax and were reinforced by iron, steel or brass plates.
+The construction of brigandine gauntlets of this period was similar to the way a coat of plates was made.
+Steel plates were fixed upon durable fabric or leather and were often placed between two layers of cloth.
+In approximately 1340, steel plates on this type of gloves became larger, but smaller in quantity.
+Brigandine type gauntlets were found in the Visby site in Gotland, Sweden.
+They have a large knuckle shaped plate and smaller narrow plates.
+Finger scales overlap each other and the cuff is made with linear steel bands.

-The most common shape of the steel gauntlets called “hourglass” appeared in the second half of the XIV century.
-It displaced the rest types of medieval hand protection.
-Some good examples of the hourglass gauntlets are preserved in the armor collection of the Churburg castle in Italy.
-Another pair belonging to the Edward of Woodstock, called the Black Prince, is represented in the Canterbury Cathedral, United Kingdom.
+The most common shape of steel gauntlets — called “hourglass” — appeared in the second half of the XIV century and displaced other types of medieval hand protection.
+Some good examples of the hourglass gauntlets are preserved in the armor collection of Churburg Castle in Italy.
+Another pair belonging to Edward of Woodstock, called the Black Prince, is represented in Canterbury Cathedral, United Kingdom.

-Our Brigandine Gauntlets are made to satisfy both: the esthetic historical look and high protective qualities.
-Knuckles consist of two parts.
-All steel elements are riveted to the base material.
-Cuffs composed of eight steel bands attached by four rivets each.
-These bands have slightly triangular shape to provide tight fit at the wrist.
-Thanks to such design the external edge of the cuff is wider.
-Each Brigandine Gauntlet is equipped with two leather straps.
-You can regulate the width of cuffs for the best fitting with vambraces of your arm harness.
+Our Brigandine Gauntlets are made to satisfy both historical aesthetics and the protective needs of modern fighters.
+The knuckles consist of two parts and all steel elements are riveted to the base material.
+The cuffs are composed of eight steel bands attached by four rivets each.
+These bands have a slightly triangular shape to provide a tight fit at the wrist.
+Thanks to this design, the external edge of the cuff is wider.
+Each Brigandine Gauntlet is equipped with two leather straps which can be used to regulate the width of cuffs to best fit with your vambraces.
 Each Brigandine Gauntlet has a sewn leather glove inside.
-This hand protection can be used in historical medieval combat.
-You can complete it with armor parts that are made in the same style:
+This hand protection can be used in historical medieval combat and you can complete it with armor parts that are made in the same style, such as :